DevLuDaley/django-forms/sidecar-django-forms.md

 - add .capitalize() to topping1 & topping2

 # - views.order() => add logic to validate data as cleaned_data + {{note}} for succesful order placed

+models.py =>

+- create Size and Pizza classes
+- use **str**(self) to display title of models in form and admin panel.

+- Size uses Foreign Key and must cascade

+CASCADE = if one thing is deleted we will also delete the object that has that relationship (? research this more)

+admin.py
+import Pizza, Size
+register 2 new models (Pizza, Size)

+- [admin.site.register(Pizza)]
+- [admin.site.register(Size)]

+# - setup models =>